frontlinesms/third-party-webservice-mocker/README.md

 ## TODO

+* add support for wilcards in domain names

 ## 0.1

+* grails plugin which automatically configures proxy and runs it for integration and functional tests
 * package as a JAR with jetty embedded
 * enabled the proxy controller, so the tool is now functional!
 * loading of config file at startup